-Some of the most malicious infections caused by PC viruses worldwide are caused by the representatives of the Ransomware malware family.
+Some of the most malicious infections caused by PC viruses worldwide are caused by the representatives of the Ransomware malware family like .Crab virus.
 These programs are very dangerous as they can lead to some particularly unpleasant consequences such as file encryption, desktop and screen lock-up as well as ransom blackmailing.
+We strongly believe that reading more about .Crab Virus will help you prevent new infections.
+Nevertheless, if you decide to skip the details, you can still use our removal guide at the end of the article.

 In today’s article we are going to review one particular virus from this category – .Crab Virus Ransomware.
 You are about to read all the details about this virus throughout the passages below.
 In addition, you are going to find some removal instructions added at the bottom of this page so that you can try to deal with this malware yourself.
 Good luck!